spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/apptainer.rst

 #.
 Install Apptainer if you have not done so already (or activate the module which contains it, if on an shared resource system)

 #.
-Download the requisite files from GitHub:
+Download the `apptainer_scripts.tar.gz` bundle for your desired release and  requisite files from GitHub:

     .. code:: sh